What is Personal Property?

 Failure to file 50%

 - A motor vehicle (non-highway and 16M or heavier tagged truck) is prorated for time owned if purchased before September 1 or sold anytime during the year.
+All prorations require a valid bill of sale.

 - All watercraft shall be listed and taxed in the taxing district in which the property is stored.
 Property in transit should be listed in the taxing district where the owner resides.
 Property in transit includes watercraft located outside the state of Kansas on January 1st, if such watercraft is covered by the federally approved numbering system administered by the Kansas Department of Wildlife & Parks Division but you store the boat and/or trailer in a different county, you will need to notify both counties to avoid being taxed twice for the same boat.
 Your KA number should reflect where your watercraft is stored.